PatrykMaternicki/MirAI/README.md

 ## Configuration:
   - Site: **Require**.
 The Site, which crawler should be taken a link.
   - wanted_file: **Require**.
 The file where link to sitemap is include.
-  -sizeSiteMap: **Optional** When sitemap have a include another sitemap, then use sizeSiteMap to decide how deep crawler running.
+  - sizeSiteMap: **Optional** When sitemap have a include another sitemap, then use sizeSiteMap to decide how deep crawler running.
 Default is max.
   - chunkSize: **Optional**.
 Maximum amount links in one chunk.
 Default number is generate.
   - strategy: **Optional**.
 Wchich strategy program have to use.
 Default is generate.
     - typeStrategy - How a Picker have to take pick links.
 Default is generate.